nuagenetworks/nuage-ospdirector/image-patching/stopgap-script/README.md

 This script takes in `nuage_patching_config.yaml` as input parameters:  Please configure the following parameters.

   * ImageName(required) is the name of the qcow2 image (for example, overcloud-full.qcow2)
   * DeploymentType(required) is for user to specify which deployment is it.
-Please choose from "ovrs" or "avrs"
+Please choose from "vrs" or "ovrs" or "avrs"

         Note: Currently Nuage doesn't support both AVRS and OVRS deployment together
   * RhelUserName(optional) is the user name for the RedHat Enterprise Linux subscription.